 No student will be permitted to graduate from Browning High School unless he/she has completed the course requirements prescribed by District #9 Board of Trustees and meets the prescribed course of study for the State of Montana.
 All graduation requirements must be completed 48 hours prior to the graduation day and certified by the high school principal in order to participate in the graduation ceremony.
-Effective with the graduating class of 2005, 23 credits will be required to graduate.
-Effective with the graduating class of 2016, all students will enter Browning High School on a "Distinguished Diploma" track; students must opt out, with signed parent consent, in order to graduate according to the "Foundational Diploma" track requirements.
-You must contact the school principal if you wish to opt out of the Distinguished Diploma.
+Effective with the graduating class of 2016, all students will enter Browning High School on a "Distinguished Diploma" track; students must opt out in order to graduate according to the "Foundational Diploma" track requirements.